Yun Sim-deok

 Yun Sim-deok (Korean: 윤심덕; Hanja: 尹心悳; 25 July 1897 – 4 August 1926) was a Korean singer.
 She was the country's first professional soprano.

 Life and career

 Yun was born in Pyongyang in 1897.
 She studied at the Pyongyang Girls' Middle and High Schools, and graduated from Kyongsong Women's Teaching College in Seoul in 1914.
 After graduation she became a primary school teacher in Wonju.

 After teaching for one year, Yun went to Japan, becoming the first Korean to study at the Tokyo Music School.
-In Japan, she met and fell in love with a married English literature student, Kim U-jin (Hangul: 김우진), with whom she had an affair.
+In Japan, she met and fell in love with a married English literature student, Kim U-jin, with whom she had an affair.

-After graduating from music school, Yun returned to Korea, where she made her debut as a soprano in 1923.
+After graduating from music school, Yun returned to Korea, where she debuted as a soprano in 1923.
 Though audiences were impressed by her powerful voice, she was unable to make a living performing Western classical music, and became a pop singer and actress to support herself.